vendablefall/blog.leet.cloud/_posts/2018-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

 ```

-Here we will setup the LVM or Logical Volume Management, there are quite a few steps but they are all pretty easy, so dont get daunted, we need to complete these steps on all four nodes.
+Here we will setup the LVM or Logical Volume Management, there are quite a few steps, but they are all pretty straightforward, so don't get daunted, we need to complete these steps on all four nodes.
 There is a pretty good write up explaining what I am doing here in more detail by [Digital ocean](https://www.digitalocean.com/community/tutorials/an-introduction-to-lvm-concepts-terminology-and-operations)

 ```bash
 Lsblk